What Is Geofencing And How Does It Work?….Location Based Software

 Uber

 At Uber, a geofence refers to a human-defined geographic area (or polygon in geometry terms) on the Earth’s surface.
 We use geofences extensively at Uber for geo-based configurations.
-This is important for showing users which products are available at a given location, defining areas with specific requirements such as airports, and implementing dynamic pricing in neighborhoods where lots of people are requesting rides at the same time.
+This is important for showing users which products are available at a given location, defining areas with specific requirements, such as airports, and implementing dynamic pricing in neighborhoods where lots of people are requesting rides at the same time.

 BMW

 BMW has a very unique means of geofencing for some of its electric vehicles.
-What is special about BMW eDrive Zones is that as soon as a BMW plug-in hybrid* with the activated service drives into a low emission zone, or similar inner-city area designated as an eDrive Zone by means of geofencing, the model switches to pure electric mode – without any additional intervention by the driver.
+What is special about BMW eDrive Zones is that as soon as a BMW plug-in hybrid* with the activated service drives into a low-emission zone or similar inner-city area designated as an eDrive Zone by means of geofencing, the model switches to pure electric mode – without any additional intervention by the driver.

 Taco Bell